MrStahlfelge/gdx-gamesvcs/README.md

     gsClient.showAchievements();
     // same for leaderboards

-At the moment, such a default UI is only provided by Google Play Games API on Android.
+At the moment, such a default UI is only provided by Google Play Games and GameCircle on Android.

 Fetching scores and achievement status to show in your own UI is currently not supported.
 If you implement it, please contribute.